MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-q-and-a-tutorial.md

 :::image type="content" source="media/end-user-q-and-a-tutorial/power-bi-results.png" alt-text="Q&A screen with query":::

 Another way Power BI helps you ask questions is with features such as: prompts, autocomplete, and visual cues.
 Power BI provides this help for Q&A on dashboards and with the Q&A visual in reports.
-We'll discuss these features in detail below, in the section [Create a Q&A visual by typing your own natural language query](#create-a-visual-using-your-own-qa-question)
+We'll discuss these features in detail below, in the section [Create a visual using your own Q&A question](#create-a-visual-using-your-own-qa-question).

 ## Use Q&A to ask natural language questions
-Open the "Sales and Marketing Sample" dashboard.

 To use Q&A on a dashboard or to use the Q&A visual in a report, select one of the suggested questions or type your own natural language question.

 ### Create a visual by using a suggested question